sermon: Pentecost and the Holy Spirit

 If you love me, keep my commandments.
 And I will pray the Father, and he shall give you another Comforter, that he may abide with you forever, even the Spirit of truth; whom the world cannot receive, because it sees him not, neither knows him; but you know him; for he dwells with you, and shall be in you.

 Howbeit, when it, the Spirit of truth is come, it will guide you into all truth: for it shall not speak of itself; but whatsoever it shall hear, that shall it speak: and it will show you things to come.
 (John 16:13)

 How does it come?
 By the Spirit that He calls "the Spirit of truth."
 He gives us the truth about relationships.
 He gives us the truth about Him.
 He gives us the truth about what we are.
 He gives us the truth about what our destiny is.
 He gives us the truth about how that destiny is going to be reached.
 He gives us the truth about how our relationships can be better.
 He gives us the truth about every essential area that has to do with relationships between us and Him and between us and fellow man.
-He doesn't really have to give us the truth about things involving science, because He's given us a spirit that enables us—that is, by which we are empowered—to dig those things out.
-These other essential things—the most important things in all of life—come to us as a result of His Spirit being given to us.
+He does not really have to give us the truth about things involving science, because He has given us a spirit [the spirit in man] that enables us—that is, by which we are empowered—to dig those things out.
+These other essential things—the most important things in all of life—come to us as a result of His Holy Spirit being given to us.